whitehax0r/ArchLinux-PS4v2/README.md

 - :warning: If you use the same initramfs.cpio.gz from this Github project, the name of this OS should be psxitarch.tar.xz :warning:
 - The total of 4 files should be on the root of your USB 3.0 Device bzImage, the initramfs.cpio.gz, bootargs.txt and arch.tar.xz or psxitarch.tar.xz.
 - Then connect your USB 3.0 Device with all the needed files to your PS4, make sure to connect the USB|HDD|SDD 3.0 Device and the USB slot that is near from the PS4 Blue-ray Disc Drive.
-- Open the PS4 web browser and launch the Linux PSXITA 1 GB payload, use this [one](http://karo218.ir/900CM/index.html) select >> Linux Group.
+- Open the PS4 web browser and launch the JB+LINUX (VRAM 1GB) payload, use this [one](https://sleirsgoevy.github.io/900-host/).
 - Follow the instructions in order to jailbreak your PS4.

 ## First Run Linux installation